3D latent diffusion models for parameterizing and history matching multiscenario facies systems: Latent diffusion models for representing geological systems

 The perceptual loss addresses some of the limitations of pixel-wise losses (like the reconstruction loss), thus ensuring that decoded models (and, by extension, generated models) are perceptually similar to training models.
 Established pretrained networks used in this context include VGG16~\citep{vgg}, SqueezeNet~\citep{squeezenet2016}, AlexNet~\citep{alexnet}, and ResNet~\citep{resnet50}.
 For this study, we use ResNet.

 A schematic of the VAE training procedure and a high-level overview of its architecture are presented in Figure~\ref{fig:ldm_training}a.
 The input model $\mathbf{m}_0$ is encoded into the latent variable $\boldsymbol{\xi}$, and decoded back into its reconstruction $\hat{\mathbf{m}}_0$.
 Reconstruction, perceptual, and hard data loss are computed as a function of $\mathbf{m}_0$ and $\hat{\mathbf{m}}_0$, while the K-L loss involves only $\boldsymbol{\xi}$.
+Pseudocode is provided in Algorithm~\ref{alg:vae_train} in Appendix~\ref{appendix_a}.
 A 80-10-10\% split for the training, validation, and testing sets is applied.
-Training requires approximately 12~h (2500~epochs) on one NVIDIA V100 GPU.
+Training requires approximately 12~h (2500~epochs) on one NVIDIA A100 GPU.
 We apply a learning rate of $10^{-4}$ with the Adam optimizer \citep{adam}, and a batch size of 16.
 Following \citet{rombach2022highresolution}, we set $\lambda_{\text{KL}} = 10^{-6}$.
 Based on numerical experimentation, we specify $\lambda_{\text{h}}=10^{-2}$ and $\lambda_{\text{perc}}=10^{-3}$.

 Once the VAE is trained, its weights are frozen.
 The U-net, which operates on $\boldsymbol{\xi}$, is then trained.
 Since noising and denoising now occur in the latent space, Eqs.~\ref{eqn:noising_step_dm} and~\ref{eqn:denoising_step_dm} are rewritten as